 TONYA KALES, DISTRICT SUPPORT CHIEF

-A native of Charlotte, she holds a bachelor’s degree in elementary education and a master’s degree in administration, curriculum and instruction from the University of North Carolina-Charlotte, where she is pursuing a doctoral degree in educational leadership.
+A native of Charlotte, NC, she holds a bachelor’s degree in Elementary Education and master’s degrees in School Administration as well as Curriculum and Instruction from the University of North Carolina-Charlotte.

 LEIGHANN LENTI, CHIEF OF PARTNERSHIP

-In total, Lenti has over 15 years of experience working on education policy at the federal and state levels, including the U.S. Senate, U.S. Department of Education, the New Mexico Public Education Department and Office of California Governor Arnold Schwarzenegger.
-Lenti earned an M.A. in politics and education from Teacher’s College at Columbia University in New York City, as well as a B.A. in integrative studies, liberal studies for education, from George Mason University in Fairfax, Virginia.
+Lenti has over 20 years of experience working on education policy at the federal and state levels, including in the U.S. Senate, U.S. Department of Education, the New Mexico Public Education Department, and the Office of California Governor Arnold Schwarzenegger.
+Lenti earned an M.A. in politics and education from Teacher’s College at Columbia University in New York City and a B.A. in integrative and liberal studies for education from George Mason University in Fairfax, Virginia.